 Students are notified via email of their MTAP admission decision 4-6 weeks after the application deadline, contingent upon the enrollment verification by the community college.
 These notifications will be sent to the email provided in the application.

-In order to register for a course, the student has to complete and submit a Course Interest Survey for concurrent enrollment by the deadline indicated at the top of the form.
-Students should review the Schedule of Classes to choose possible courses and submit their completed Course Interest Survey via email to firstname.lastname@example.org.
+In order to register for a course, the student has to complete and submit a Course Interest Survey (CIS) for concurrent enrollment by the deadline indicated at the top of the form.
+Students should review the Schedule of Classes to choose possible courses and submit their completed CIS via email to firstname.lastname@example.org.
+If the CIS is received by the appropriate deadline, students will be registered for their MTAP course at the reduced tuition rate.
+All courses count toward the student’s overall academic performance once they transfer to UMD.

 Students must participate in MTAP for a minimum of one semester before transferring to UMD.
 To complete the program requirements and successfully transfer to Maryland, students should work closely with their community college counselor to meet the following minimum criteria: